maibennett/sta235/exampleSite/content/Classes/Week3/_index.en.md

 ## What we will cover

 In this session, we will discuss potential issues with regressions, such as outliers and collinearity.
-We will also discuss how to compare effect sizes.
 Finally, we will talk about models with discrete outcomes, and how we can tackle some of these issues.

 ## Recommended readings/videos